jrussellsmyth/homebrew-extra/README.md

-# homebrew-extra
+# jrussellsmyth/tap
+A Tap that includes things missing from core Homebrew Taps.
-Missing formulae and casks for homebrew, primarily for my dotfiles bootstrap
+Primarily maintained for my dotfiles bootstrap

 # Use
 ```bash